TheOriginalKyle/CIS347/README.md

 3. Is the alarm set to POE?

-  > The script will run without this but the lights wont indicate that the port is locked.
-4. Are you using python2?

   > This script uses python2.

 5. Is it parsing the JSON correctly?
 Or are you on the right version?

   > I wrote this for Nitrogen it wont parse correctly on most other versions.